 It's also ideal to work with someone who understands SEO content writing if your content will primarily be used online.

 “SEO” stands for “search engine optimization.”
 It’s a fancy word that’s basically after one thing: people can find you on Google.

 In the world of search engines, there’s a way to write your website pages and blog posts so the “spiders” Google uses to “crawl” your website know what your content is about.

 How does SEO content writing differ from other types of writing?

-When writing for the web, and hoping your site will appear on a Google search (also called getting “ranked” by search engines), there’s a way to create the page structure, format the headings and write content that’s somewhat unique to the online environment.
+When writing for the web, and hoping your site will appear in a Google search (also called getting “ranked” by search engines), there’s a way to create a page structure, format headings, and write content that’s unique to an online environment.

-This is where buzzwords like “keywords,” “keyword phrases” and “heading tags” come in.
+This is where buzzwords like “keywords,” “keyword phrases,” "meta data," and “heading tags” come in.